uiceds/cee-492-project-2025-avengers/cee492_report.typ

   caption: [Top 500 crime count in each designated LAPD district.], )<fig:la-top500>

-Figure @fig:la-top500 ranks Los Angeles (city) LAPD reporting districts by total reported incidents (2020–present).
+@fig:la-top500 ranks Los Angeles (city) LAPD reporting districts by total reported incidents (2020–present).
 The x-axis lists districts in descending order (leftmost = highest), and the y-axis shows incident counts.
 The distribution is heavy-tailed: a few districts concentrate many incidents,